 The stratospheric polar vortex is currently at record-strong levels, based on the metrics of 10 hPa 60°N zonal-mean zonal-wind and 60-90°N average temperature.
 This is likely to be due to a combination of the timing and duration of the major Sudden Stratospheric Warming (SSW) in January: the duration of easterlies (most of January) shielded the … Continue reading Final Stratospheric Warmings

 This blog was originally published on 24 January 2019, and updated on 24 January 2020.
 January 24th, 2009.
 This was the 'central date' (defined as the day on which the 10 hPa 60N zonal-mean zonal wind reverses from westerly to easterly) of a remarkable, record-breaking major Sudden Stratospheric Warming event, and there are several reasons … Continue reading The January 2009 SSW

 Non-downward propagating SSWs?
 Major stratospheric sudden warming events (SSWs) attract widespread attention because they are now known to have significant impacts on the tropospheric circulation (e.g. Baldwin and Dunkerton 2001, hereafter BD01).
 Anomalies in the stratospheric circulation (often expressed as the Northern Annual Mode (NAM) index, or polar cap geopotential height anomalies) propagate downwards through … Continue reading Not all SSWs were created equal

-I study the stratosphere, the layer of atmosphere that extends above the troposphere from about 10-50 km.
-Friends and colleagues of mine often joke (I hope...) that "nobody cares about the stratosphere" *, primarily because it contains no real 'weather' - such as what happens in the troposphere.
-With little to no water vapour, it … Continue reading The Stratosphere – why do we care?
+I study the stratosphere, the layer of atmosphere above the troposphere that extends from about 10-50 km above the surface.
+Some people might joke (I hope) that "nobody cares about the stratosphere", primarily because, unlike the troposphere, it contains no 'weather' in the traditional sense.
+Being very dry (...literally), it can't be seen on visible … Continue reading The Stratosphere – why do we care?